Gametoast/Documentation/StarWarsBattlefrontII/documentation/procedural animation mode.md

 Additionally, it is probably a good idea to add both a position and rotation key at 0 seconds, as a starting point.

-Now, the Time slider can move from 0 seconds to the end of the animation&#39;s runtime.
+Now, the Time slider can move from 0 seconds to the end of the animation's runtime.
 If you have an object selected, moving the Time slider will move the object to its position at that time.

 **To add a keyframe:**

 - First, move the Time slider to the time at which you want the key, or type that time into the Time box.
 - If you will be adding a Position key, move the object to the place you want it to be at that time, and click Add (under Position).
 - If you will be adding a Rotation key, simply click Add (under Rotation).
 For reasons too confusing and boring to list here, Rotations must be entered manually.
-Remember that &quot;X&quot; means rotating around the X axis (i.e. pitch), Y is rotation around the Y axis (yaw), and Z is roll.
+Remember that "X" means rotating around the X axis (i.e. pitch), Y is rotation around the Y axis (yaw), and Z is roll.
 - Finally, you can manually adjust the X, Y, Z, and time values of any key by selecting the key and typing the values in.
 The changes are shown immediately if an object is selected, to help with entering Rotations.

-After you&#39;ve added some keyframes, perhaps moving the object to a few positions using Linear transitions, you can click Play to play the animation from the current frame time through to the end.
+After you've added some keyframes, perhaps moving the object to a few positions using Linear transitions, you can click Play to play the animation from the current frame time through to the end.
 You can also use the Play From Start button to play your animation from the beginning of the timeline.

 **Looping:**

 If Loop is off (the default for any new animation), then once the animation reaches its final Run Time, the object will remain in its final position from then on.
-If Loop is on, then once the object passes the animation&#39;s final keyframe, it will transition back to the first keyframe using whatever transition is specified in the final keyframe.
+If Loop is on, then once the object passes the animation's final keyframe, it will transition back to the first keyframe using whatever transition is specified in the final keyframe.
 It is as if you had duplicated the first keyframe again at the end of the animation.

 **Local Translation:**

-Remember I said, &quot;position and rotation are usually considered separate&quot;?
-Well, this is the reason for the &quot;usually&quot;.
+Remember I said, "position and rotation are usually considered separate"?
+Well, this is the reason for the "usually".
 If Local Translation is on, then the Position keyframes change depending on which way the object is facing.
 Consider the following example, where an object moves forward 10 units while rotating 90 degrees:

 ![](images/procedural_animation_mode_lt_off.jpg) With Local Translation off. ![](images/procedural_animation_mode_lt_on.jpg) With LT on.

 Thus, with Local Translation on, the direction an object moves is determined by its rotation.
-This is useful for animating spaceships, cars, and objects that continually move in one direction (&quot;forward&quot;) while turning.
+This is useful for animating spaceships, cars, and objects that continually move in one direction ("forward") while turning.

 **Hint:** Local translations can be difficult to wrap your head around.
 It helps to animate in pieces, doing position first to make a straight track, then go back and add rotations to make turns.
 For example:

 - Decide how fast you want it to go.
 For example, if the animation is 30 seconds long and you want it to move at 10 meters per second, then it will have to move 300 meters total.
 - Create a Position keyframe at 0 seconds, then create one at the end of the animation.
 Change the one at the end of the animation to reflect the **total** amount of movement - for example, (0,0,0) at 0 sec. and (300,0,0) at 30 sec.
 Thus the object will travel in a straight line at a constant speed
-- Now, turn on Local Translation and simply insert Rotation keyframes at whatever times you want, to bend the &quot;track&quot;.
+- Now, turn on Local Translation and simply insert Rotation keyframes at whatever times you want, to bend the "track".
 - You can create smooth variations in speed by using several Position keyframes connected by spline-type transitions.

 1.